-(a) Neither the University nor the UFF shall discriminate against or harass any employee based upon race, color, sex, religious creed, national origin, age, veteran status, disability, political affiliation, sexual orientation, gender identity, gender expression, or marital status, nor shall the University or the UFF abridge any rights of employees related to union activity granted under Chapter 447, Florida Statutes, including but not limited to the right to assist or to refrain from assisting the UFF.
-Personnel decisions shall be based on jobrelated criteria and performance.
+(a) Neither the University nor the UFF shall discriminate against or harass any employee based upon age, disability, gender identity or gender expression, genetic information, marital status, national origin, political affiliation, race or color, religion, sex, sexual orientation, or veteran status, nor shall the University or the UFF abridge any rights of employees related to union activity granted under Chapter 447, Florida Statutes, including but not limited to the right to assist or to refrain from assisting the UFF.
+Personnel decisions shall be based on job-related criteria and performance.